 Keller flourished under Sullivan’s creative approach to teaching, and her thirst for information seemed unquenchable.
 Remarkably, within six months she learned 575 words, “multiplication tables as high as five and the Braille system.”
 Although Sullivan was a brilliant and intuitive teacher who had moved well beyond earlier rigid prescriptive teaching methods, she continued to seek and receive support and advice from Anagnos and others at Perkins.

 Home schooling had created a wonderful foundation for Keller’s education, but Sullivan felt impeded by the isolation and limited materials available in Tuscumbia.
-She decided it would be best for Keller to bring her to the educationally rich environment of Perkins School for the Blind.
+She decided it would be best for Keller to bring her to the educationally rich environment of The Perkins Institution and Massachusetts School for the Blind.

 Perkins’ role in the education of Helen Keller has always been steeped in controversy.
 Even before she arrived on the Boston campus, Keller had been the central subject of Perkins’ Annual Report.
 Director Michael Anagnos had drawn from Anne Sullivan’s many letters and reports on her prodigy’s progress and embellished them with his florid prose.
 Sullivan hated the exaggeration and worried that it might create unrealistically high expectations of Helen that could harm her.